 Opened in 2005 in Dubai Festival City, Universal American School is one of two schools in this location that are owned and operated by the Al Futtaim Education Foundation as not for profit schools.
 The school operates a mixed US/IB curriculum.
 UAS is one of a small number of US curriculum schools to have achieved the KHDA's second highest rating of Very Good.

-Located in Festival City, Universal American School (UAS) provides education for approximately 1,030 boys and girls (a reduction of almost 300 on the previous year) from Pre-Kindergarten to Grade 12, aged three to 18 years.
+Located in Festival City, Universal American School (UAS) provides education for approximately 1,093 boys and girls from Pre-Kindergarten to Grade 12, aged three to 18 years.
 In 2018, the management of the school was transferred from ESOL Education to the owners of the school building and Festival City development, Al Futtaim, through its Al Futtaim Education Foundation, converting to a not-for-profit organisation as part of this change.